 Demand for qualified candidates for entry-level IT roles are at record highs, while the unemployment rate for people with disabilities has sky-rocketed to more than 18 percent in recent months.
 Launch IT graduates will provide an effective solution to both these workforce challenges.

 Click below to watch the full overview video

-Brevard Achievement Center (BAC), an industry leader in serving people with disabilities, has partnered with Codecraft Works, to create “Launch IT,” a customized educational program geared toward veterans and adults with disabilities who are interested in pursuing careers in the Information Technology (IT) field.
+Brevard Achievement Center (BAC), an industry leader in serving people with disabilities, has partnered with Codecraft Works, to create “Launch IT,” a customized educational program geared toward veterans or adults with disabilities who are interested in pursuing careers in the Information Technology (IT) field.

 Codecraft Works is an educational technology company that specializes in a blended learning approach to computer science, engineering, and cybersecurity curriculums.